top of page

 • Have the sellers received any offers?

 • Is there an HOA or Condo Association and if so, what is the cost?
+Is there a capital contribution fee or any special assessments?

 • What utilities does the home have, and what are the average costs?
 Is there natural gas, propane, oil, etc?
 What cable/internet providers are available?